facebook/create-react-app/packages/react-scripts/template/README.md

   },
 + "lint-staged": {
 +   "src/**/*.{js,jsx,json,css}": [
-+     "prettier --single-quote --write",
++     "prettier --write",
 +     "git add"
 +   ]
 + },
++ "prettier": {
++   "singleQuote": true
++ },
   "scripts": {
 ```

+The "prettier" key is optional and allows you to [customize the default configuration](https://prettier.io/docs/en/configuration.html).

 Now, whenever you make a commit, Prettier will format the changed files automatically.
-You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx}"` to format your entire project for the first time.
+You can also run `./node_modules/.bin/prettier --write "src/**/*.{js,jsx}"` to format your entire project for the first time.

 Next you might want to integrate Prettier in your favorite editor.
 Read the section on [Editor Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.